trish11953/BankStatementAnalysis/README.md

 # Bank Statement Analysis - Cascading AI Coding Challenge

-This Jupyter notebook, titled `Casca.ipynb`, is designed for the Cascading AI Coding Challenge.
+This Jupyter notebook is designed for the Cascading AI Coding Challenge.
 The notebook is comprehensive, involving installation of necessary packages, data preprocessing, analysis, and visualization of bank statements data.
 It concludes with the integration of GPT-4 for advanced data analysis.

 ## Installation